jouellnyc/esp32_MAX98357A/README.md

 | VCC           | 5V           | **IMPORTANT: Must use 5V** |
 | GND           | GND          | Ground |

 **Note:** The HiLetgo SD card module has an onboard voltage regulator (AMS1117) that converts 5V to 3.3V for the SD card.
-Using 3.3V will cause initialization failures.
+Using 3.3V may cause initialization failures.

 ### Power Stability (Critical)